-1. Permits may allow an eligible applicant to keep up to 5 roosters of the same breed for a maximum of up to 25 roosters per parcel.
-Only a person engaged in an FFA or 4-H sponsored poultry project involving roosters, a person engaged in an equivalent youth poultry project involving roosters, an adult or family member of an "aged-out" youth taking care of a legacy rooster, or a legitimate poultry hobbyist is eligible to apply for a rooster keeping permit issued by the Ventura County Animal Services Director, or his or her designee, to keep up to 5 roosters of the same breed for a maximum of up to 25 roosters per parcel.

-2. All other persons are eligible to keep, maintain, control or harbor a maximum of 4 roosters per parcel, subject to zoning limits on the number of animals per parcel, without a permit.
+- 1. Permits may allow an eligible applicant to keep between 5 and 25 roosters per parcel, consisting of up to 5 roosters of the same breed for a maximum of 25 roosters per parcel.
+Only a person engaged in an FFA or 4-H sponsored poultry project involving roosters, a person engaged in an equivalent youth poultry project involving roosters, an adult or family member of an "aged-out" youth taking care of a legacy rooster, or a legitimate poultry hobbyist is eligible to apply for a rooster keeping permit issued by the Ventura County Animal Services Director, or his or her designee, to keep up to 5 roosters of the same breed for a maximum of up to 25 roosters per parcel. - 2.
+All other persons are eligible to keep, maintain, control or harbor a maximum of 4 roosters per parcel, subject to zoning limits on the number of animals per parcel, without a permit. - 3.
+The documentary proof required to establish eligibility for a rooster keeping permit is set forth in Section G.4.